Today I'm sharing a recipe for a delicious gluten-free mojito lime cilantro chicken and rice dish.

-- 3 pounds boneless chicken, cut into bite-sized pieces (Find pastured chicken here if you don't have a good local source)
+- 3-4 pounds boneless chicken cut into bite-sized pieces (Find pastured chicken here if you don't have a good local source)

-- 3/4 cup olive oil — I get olive oil here (Did you know most olive oil at the store is fake and cut with cheap vegetable oils?
-Read more here: Olive Oil Comparison and the Olive Oil Mafia — Be Aware of the Extensive Lies and Corruption)
+- 3/4 cup olive oil or avocado oil Did you know most olive oil at the store is fake and cut with cheap vegetable oils?
+Read more here: Olive Oil Comparison and the Olive Oil Mafia — Be Aware of the Extensive Lies and Corruption

 - 3 teaspoons palm sugar

 - 1 teaspoon sea salt

 - 2 big cloves of garlic minced or 1 Tablespoon garlic powder

 - 1/2 onion chopped or 1 Tablespoon onion powder

 - 1/4 teaspoon chili powder

 - Marinate chicken overnight or even just for a couple of hours.
 If you don't have time it'll still be delicious--I just stir fry the marinade ingredients (not the mint) with the chicken in a pan on medium heat and break it up into bite-sized pieces as it cooks.

 - Prepare rice (according to the directions, depending on the rice you're using) with the broth and butter.
 Once it's cooked add the cilantro, salt and pepper and fluff it up.